-The device generates electricity by using different temperature between your body and the ambient air.
+The device generates electricity by using different temperatures between your body and the ambient air.
 It does not use a heat sink.
 Thus, it is lighter and much more comfortable.

 Discovery of this Wearable thermoelectric generator?

-This flexible system is only of 2 millimeters thin.
-The design starts with a thermally conductive material’s layer.
+This flexible system is only 2 millimeters thin.
+The design starts with a thermally conductive material layer.
 The material rests on the skin and spread out the heat.
-A polymer layer which prevent heat depleting in outside air was applied on material.
+A polymer layer that prevents heat from depleting in outside air was applied to the material.
 Thus, body heat passes through a centrally-located TEG that has the size of one cm2.
 The heat that is not converted into electricity passes through the TEG into an outer layer of thermally conductive material, which instantly depletes the heat.

 Daryoosh Vashaee, an associate professor said, “In this prototype, the TEG is only one centimeter squared, but we can easily make it larger, depending on a device’s power requirement.”

-Scientists found that the upper arm was the excellent location for harvesting heat.
-If skin temperature around wrist have a higher temperature, the irregular curve of the wrist limits contact surface area between TEG band and skin.
-It means, wearing a band on chest limit the air flow until the chest is normally covered by shirt by limiting heat dissipation.
+Scientists found that the upper arm was an excellent location for harvesting heat.
+If the skin temperature around the wrist has a higher temperature, the irregular curve of the wrist limits the contact surface area between the TEG band and skin.
+It means, that wearing a band on the chest limit the airflow until the chest is normally covered by a shirt limiting heat dissipation.